mauriciopoppe/generator-node-npm/README.md

 ## Available Tasks

-You can see the list of all available tasks running `npm run` on the generated project (below is script generated with cli/codeCoverage modes turned on)
+You can see the list of all available tasks running `npm run` on the generated project (below is the `scripts` field of `package.json` generated with the cli/codeCoverage modes turned on)

 ```javascript
   "scripts": {